Australia's Victoria state calls for patience on end of COVID-19 lockdown | Health

 Australia's Victoria state calls for patience on end of COVID-19 lockdown

 Data from ANZ bank showed total spending in Victoria slumped 49% in the first three days of lockdown compared with the prior week, as the lockdown shut most of the state's economy.
-The latest outbreak has put the federal government under pressure after fresh cases were linked to a care center for senior citizens in the city amid a sluggish COVID-19 vaccine national rollout.
+The latest outbreak in Victoria has put the federal government under pressure after fresh cases were linked to a care centre for senior citizens in the city amid a sluggish COVID-19 vaccine national rollout.

 - Country: